psyinfra/onyo/README.md

   - `--yes`: Respond "yes" to the prompt and run non-interactively
 - `onyo edit asset-file`:

-  Opens the asset file using the default text editor specified by the environment variable `EDITOR` (`nano` and then `vi` are used as fallbacks).
+  Open the asset file using the default text editor specified by the environment variable `EDITOR` (`nano` and then `vi` are used as fallbacks).

   TODO: Describe validation